Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 3.5.
 The built-in partitioning tool

 The Nextor kernel has an embedded utility for partitioning storage devices attached to Nextor drivers.
-To start it, just invoke CALL FDISK from the BASIC prompt.
+To start it, just invoke `CALL FDISK` from the BASIC prompt.
 It works properly in both 40-column and 80-column modes.
-Please note that starting the FDISK tool will delete the current BASIC program from memory.
+Please note that FDISK will refuse to work if there's a BASIC program in memory (the tool uses the BASIC RAM to store its own running data).

-The tool has a user interface based on menus, so anyone should be able to use it by just following the indications provided on the screen (when in doubt, look for an indication on what to do next in the lower line of the screen).
+The tool has a user interface based on menus, so you should be able to use it by just following the indications provided on the screen (when in doubt, look for an indication on what to do next in the lower line of the screen).
 There are however some points of interest to consider that are not mentioned in the tool itself:

-* The tool allows creating up to 256 FAT12 and FAT16 partitions on any block device attached to a Nextor driver.
+* The tool allows creating up to 256 FAT12 and FAT16 partitions on any block device (excluding floppy disks) attached to a Nextor driver.
 MSX-DOS drivers are not supported.

 * With this tool it is not possible to add new partitions to an already partitioned device.
 All existing partitions must be removed before defining new partitions.